-Fresh produce, including produce used in canning and other packaged food operations, is vulnerable to adverse weather conditions, including windstorms, floods, drought and temperature extremes, which are quite common but difficult to predict.
-Because fresh produce is highly perishable and generally must be brought to market and sold soon after harvest, unfavorable
+Fresh produce, including produce used in canning and other packaged food operations, is vulnerable to adverse weather conditions, including windstorms, floods, drought and temperature extremes, which are common but difficult to predict.
+Because fresh produce is highly perishable and generally must be brought to market and sold soon after harvest, unfavorable growing conditions can reduce both crop size and crop quality.
+Seasonal factors, including supply and consumer demand, may also have an effect on the crops grown by our tenants.
+In extreme cases, entire harvests may be lost in some geographic areas.
+Further, certain of our properties are reliant upon groundwater, as they are not located within any state or federal water districts and, thus, are not limited by any government-regulated restrictions.

-Fresh produce is also vulnerable to crop disease, pests and other contaminants.
+Fresh produce is also vulnerable to crop disease, pests, and other contaminants.
 Damages to tenants' crops from crop disease and pests may vary in severity and effect, depending on the stage of production at the time of infection or infestation, the type of treatment applied and environmental conditions.
 The costs to control these infestations vary depending on the severity of the damage and the extent of the plantings affected.
 These infestations can increase costs and decrease revenues of our tenants.
 Tenants may also incur losses from product recalls due to other contaminants that may cause food borne illness.
 It is difficult to predict the occurrence or severity of such product recalls as well as the impact of these upon our tenants.
-Although we do not expect that a significant portion our rental payments will be based on the quality of our tenants' harvests, any of these factors could have a material adverse effect on our tenants' ability to pay rent to us, which in turn could have a material adverse effect on our ability to make distributions to our stockholders.
+Although we do not expect that a significant portion of our rental payments will be based on the quality of our tenants' harvests, any of these factors could have a material adverse effect on our tenants' ability to pay rent to us, which in turn could have a material adverse effect on our ability to make distributions to our stockholders.